Top 5 Mouthguard Facts

 3D imaging has improved in the last 10 years.
 Taking a true color digital model from your mouth with a dental scanner now takes about 3–5 minutes.
 A 3D model of your mouth is basically the only thing that we need to fabricate a customized mouthguard for you.

-Behind the scenes, we build a 3D resin model of your teeth with extreme accuracy which is challenging with conventional impression materials.
+Behind the scenes, we build a 3D printed model of your teeth with extreme accuracy which is challenging with conventional impression materials.
 Next step is to vacuum form multiple layers of plastics to fabricate an individualized mouthguard.

 Email us at [email protected] the name and contact info of one of your friends that you think needs a mouthguard, and we will make it happen!